tomikaa87/gree-remote/README.md

 In this object, `cols` defines the parameter names and `dat` defines the values for them.

+Since the device won't send you a status update packet when you change a setting using the remote control or the app, you should poll the it periodically.

 ### Controlling the device

 In order to set a parameter of a device, you must send a command packet to it.
 It's a simple `pack`-type object with the following JSON encoded into it: